6. Core Features

 6. Set Message to Arbitration ID 7E0: Under the “Arb ID” column for the message, enter the value “7E0”.

-7. Add Message Signal: In the middle of the screen, find “Signals in Message”; just below this click the plus button.
+7. Add Message Signal: In the middle of the screen, find “Signals in Message”; just below this click the button.
 A signal called “Signal 0” is created.

 8. Rename Message Signal: Under the Description column, double-click “Signal 0” and change the name to “Engine Speed”.